itz-me-zappex/flux/README.md

 - Stuttery audio in unfocused game if CPU limit is pretty aggressive, that should be expected because `cpulimit` interrupts process with `SIGSTOP` and `SIGCONT` signals very frequently to limit CPU usage.
 If you use Pipewire with Wireplumber, you may want to mute process as described [here](#mute-process-audio-on-unfocus-pipewire--wireplumber).

 ## Features
-- CPU and FPS limiting process on unfocus and unlimiting on focus (FPS limiting requires game running using MangoHud with already existing config file)
+- CPU and FPS limiting process on unfocus and unlimiting on focus (FPS limiting requires game running using MangoHud with already existing config file).
-- Reducing process priority on unfocus and restoring it on focus
+- Reducing process priority on unfocus and restoring it on focus.
-- Minimizing window on unfocus using xdotool (useful for borderless windows only)
+- Minimizing window on unfocus using xdotool (useful for borderless windows only).
-- Commands/scripts execution on focus and unfocus events to make user able extend daemon functionality
+- Commands/scripts execution on focus and unfocus events to make user able extend daemon functionality.
-- Configurable logging
+- Configurable logging.
-- Notifications support
+- Notifications support.
-- Multiple identifiers you can set to avoid false positives
+- Multiple identifiers you can set to avoid false positives.
-- Easy INI config
+- Easy INI config.
-- Ability to use window and process info through environment variables which daemon passes to scripts/commands in `exec-focus`, `exec-unfocus`, `lazy-exec-focus` and `lazy-exec-unfocus` config keys
+- Ability to use window and process info through environment variables which daemon passes to scripts/commands in `exec-focus`, `exec-unfocus`, `lazy-exec-focus` and `lazy-exec-unfocus` config keys.
-- Works with processes running in sandbox with PID namespaces (e.g. Firejail)
+- Works with processes running in sandbox with PID namespaces (e.g. Firejail).
-- Survives a whole DE/WM restart (not relogin) and continues work without issues
+- Survives a whole DE/WM restart (not relogin) and continues work without issues.
-- Supports all X11 DEs/WMs and does not rely on neither GPU nor its driver
+- Supports all X11 DEs/WMs and does not rely on neither GPU nor its driver.

 ## Dependencies
 ### Arch Linux and dereatives